Simulation and tests

 Guided by lean thinking, the team took a low-cost approach to designing the universal GENETI platform, while retaining the installation’s functional, ergonomic design to fully address the needs of its users.
 The GENETI flight test engineer station, which is located in the test aircraft’s cabin, consists of only nine components – enabling onboard installation in a single day – and can be fully tested on the ground.

 Initial test campaigns performed in South Africa and Mexico with single-aisle Airbus aircraft have demonstrated GENETI’s ability to reduce the development of flight test installations by as much as 50 per cent.
-A larger version is planned for flight testing of the A350 XWB.
+A larger version was used for flight testing of the A350 XWB.